Pat Lemieux, BRLI Class of 2016

 Corporate Events Director, American Heart Association

-Still the college panel composing of Husson University, Unity College, University of Maine Augusta at Bangor and Eastern Maine Community College articulated the value of their programs, while also fully recognizing the effort they are putting into providing quality education at affordable prices using emerging technologies.
+Still, the college panel composing of Husson University, Unity College, the University of Maine Augusta at Bangor, and Eastern Maine Community College articulated the value of their programs, while also fully recognizing the effort they are putting into providing quality education at affordable prices using emerging technologies.

 To me, all of these schools appear to be growing successful because of their ability to niche down and be a specific thing to one target group.
 Two are targeting non-traditional students and those looking to stay close to home.
 One is directly targeting out-of-state students who have a passion for biological studies and environmental science.

 Husson, the biggest of the 4, has 6 specific course tracks that produce nurses, physical therapists, and media production professionals among other things.
 It seems in talking with these schools, that the idea of large, vanilla, “everything to everyone” schools is a fading notion that may not survive the next several decades.

 Though steps are being taken by those we spoke with, it was clear from our morning panels that there are still gaps in our education system.
 Funding, regulations, and a broken standardized testing system all seem to impede the transition from high school to college.
 Internships, economic disparities, and increased international competition are taking their toll on the transition from college to a professional career.